 Does Failing a Field Sobriety Test Equal Being Guilty of DUI?

 Field sobriety tests are examinations the police and state troopers use to determine if a driver is likely to be intoxicated.
-Generally, there are three tests that are given when field sobriety tests are performed.
-One is the one-legged stand, one is a nine step walk and turn, and one is a horizontal gaze nystagmus, otherwise known as an HGN test.
+Usually, there is a trio of tests given when a suspected drunk driver is asked to perform field sobriety tests.
+They are the one-legged stand, the nine step walk and turn, and the horizontal gaze nystagmus, which is also called an HGN test.

 These tests have been approved by the National Highway Traffic and Safety Administration, and have been standardized so that everyone who takes them should respond one way or another.
 This is supposed to make it easier for cops to identify drivers who are under the influence of drugs or alcohol.